Moose Mason: Relationships

 Moose is extremely possessive of Midge Klump, his steady girlfriend, and has time and again flattened anybody (Reggie Mantle is his most frequent victim) who seeks her affection.
 This possessiveness is at times taken to extremes.
 He's wary of any male even speaking to her, and has at times assaulted even his best friends, inflicting injuries that should, by all rights, be life-altering.
 There are times when Midge cannot stand Moose's jealousy and ends up scolding him, but every time he just wants to give Midge some space, she decides that she prefers the old Moose.

 He has threatened Archie before for various things, but since he knows that Archie is not anywhere near interested in Midge as a girlfriend, this allows Moose to be more tolerant of Archie.
-At one time, a computer matched Archie and Midge, to Moose's fury, but Archie and Midge both stated that they weren't interested in each other, except as friends, which allowed Moose to cool off.
-At one point, Archie outright asks permission to date Midge, and Moose declined the request, but it showed, that at least Archie has the courtesy to ask him, whereas Reggie will stoop to dating her on the sly-which often results in Moose pounding up Reggie-as a running gag.
+Once, a computer matches Archie and Midge, to Moose's fury, but Archie and Midge both state that they aren't interested in each other except as friends, which allows Moose to cool off.
+At one point, Archie outright asks permission to date Midge, and Moose declines the request, but it shows that at least Archie has the courtesy to ask him, whereas Reggie will stoop to dating Midge on the sly--which often results in Moose pounding Reggie--as a running gag.

 Archie was once able to use Moose's devotion and genuine concern for Midge to help him defeat a gang of robbers who were stealing office electronics from the school.
 The robbers managed to bind and gag Archie and Jughead and appeared to be getting away, until Archie spotted Moose playing handball on the school grounds through a window.
 Archie managed to slip a note out the window to Moose saying Midge was the one being held.
 An angry Moose quickly subdued the gang and freed Archie and Jughead.
-Rather than being angry over the deception, Moose showed relief that Midge was not in any danger and joked that stopping the crooks was more exciting than playing handball was.
+Rather than being angry over the deception, Moose showed relief that Midge was not in any danger and joked that stopping the crooks was more exciting than playing handball.

 Moose has a mean streak in many comics, and spends a lot of time hiding behind park benches inhabited by his girlfriend, Midge.
 He does this so that whenever somebody comes along to talk to her, he can jump out and beat him up.
 Often, these are false alarms; someone just happens to be in the wrong place at the wrong time.
 Also, in earlier days, whenever Moose talked he would start off with a "D-uh", decades before it became a synonym for something so obvious that everyone should know it.
 When Moose says it, he is not being sarcastic.